 So how did we help our kiddo make progress?
 We took an all hands on deck, multi-faceted approach to helping Danny with the challenges.
 This included professional support; effective intervention and structured programming (both in and out of school); and, lots of parent involvement, including during unstructured time.
 My background in social work really helped because social work emphasizes a comprehensive assessment and approach to tackling challenges.

-A very critical component of this approach was to help Danny be an active thinker and develop critical thinking skills.
+A very critical component of this approach was to help Danny be an active thinker.
 I cannot take credit for that.
 It is thanks to certain professionals who worked with my own child when he was much younger.
 These professionals were: the amazing Gurney Preschool “Dream Team,” as I like to call them, of two teachers, an occupational therapist (OT), and a speech and language pathologist (SLP); and a very talented clinical psychologist with the Cleveland Clinic, Dr. Beth Anne Martin.

 The approach of the Dream Team and Dr. Martin was totally different.
 The Dream Team’s method was to work with the kids in-the-moment as they played, ate, did crafts, got their coats on, etc. I can still hear “Miss Bev” saying to Danny, “Danny is thinking about a snack,” or “Zach is playing with the bucket.
 Danny is thinking Danny wants a turn with the bucket.
 Danny can say, ‘turn please.’”
 All day long, the Dream Team would describe out loud what the kids were doing and thinking to help them build language, communication, social, and coping skills.